engmaths/emat30008/assessment.md

 ### Demo of your software

+Word limit: none

 You will demonstrate the capabilities of your software by using it to solve a set of mathematical problems involving ordinary and partial differential equations.
 Everyone will solve the same set of problems.
 The problems will be released on Friday of Week 20 (15 March).
 The problems will be similar to the weekly exercises that can be found on the unit website.
+They will also test your ability to select appropriate numerical methods.

 In the demo section of your report, you should use code cells to import your Python modules, define and run any functions that are needed to solve the problems, create any plots, and display any output.
+The code that is contained in the code cells of the report must run without error.
+We will re-execute the code in the cells use the output for assessment.

 Markdown cells can be used to add written explanations.

 You should use high-level Python functions to carry out the computations and keep the code in the Jupyter notebook concise.